Facial Toners - Why to Use?

 Dry skin tends to look older, and wrinkles tend to show sharper on your skin when it lacks hydration.
 Adding a toner or mist to your skincare routine will help your skin look plumper, and the signs of ageing won't show as much.

-Are you already using mists or toners as a part of your skincare routine?
+Are you already using facial toners as a part of your skincare routine?
 What's your favourite toner?